-During construction, activities undertaken on site may have temporary adverse impacts on local residents, vehicle travellers, and non-motorised road users (NMUs) as a result of vehicle noise and delays due to traffic management measures.
-There are no residential or commercial properties within 300m of the scheme.
+During construction, activities undertaken on site may have temporary adverse impacts on local residents, vehicle travellers, and non-motorised road users (NMUs) as a result of vehicle noise and delays due to road closure.
+Within 300m of the scheme extent, there are 11 residential properties.
+Dalwhinnie distillery and village hall are also located along the A889 within the scheme extent.
 The works will be of short duration and will move progressively along the full scheme extent.
 With the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low:

-- Where possible, works should be carried out during daylight hours. - Appropriate provisions / measures should be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Access to the NCN route will be maintained at all times. - Journey planning information will be available for drivers online at the trafficscotland.org website.
+- Any changes of schedule (e.g. change from daytime works to night works) must be communicated to local residents throughout the programme. - If access to local residents properties are restricted then they will be notified of the impending works.
+Information will provide contact details (office phone number and e-mail address) for the Project Engineer as well as a 24-hour contact number for the BEAR Scotland Control Room. - Appropriate provisions / measures shall be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Journey planning information will be available for drivers online at the trafficscotland.org website.
 Journey planning information will also be available for drivers online through BEAR's social media platforms.